Medical Interpreter Use in Healthcare

 • You’ll also learn the qualifications and training required to become a Medical Interpreter.

-• You’ll leave this course with a broader understanding of the process of certification for the Medical Interpreter.
+• You’ll leave this course with a broader understanding of the certification process for the Medical Interpreter.

 Introduction

 The presence of a medical interpreter can make a significant difference in the care of a patient with limited knowledge of the English language.
 Their presence is essential for numerous reasons.
 Along with addressing language barriers and improving communication, they assist in bridging cultural gaps.
-With the number of those in need of these services increasing, their presence is more important than ever.
+With the number of those needing these services increasing, their presence is more important than ever.

 Definition

-The role of the medical interpreter is a very specialized one.
-It requires a very distinct set of skills, which includes the ability to speak fluently in several languages and to have an extensive understanding of medical terminology (1).
-They aim to help non-English speaking people communicate with their healthcare providers and other medical professionals.
+The medical interpreter’s role is very specialized.
+It requires a very distinct set of skills, including the ability to speak fluently in several languages and to have an extensive understanding of medical terminology (1).
+Medical interpreters aim to help non-English-speaking people communicate with their healthcare providers and other medical professionals.

 The National Council on Interpreting in Health Care (NCIHC) defines a qualified interpreter.
 “An individual who has been assessed for professional skills demonstrates a high level of proficiency in at least two languages and has the appropriate training and experience to interpret with skill and accuracy while adhering to the National Code of Ethics and Standards of Practice published by the National Council on Interpreting in Health Care” (2).